deadpixi/mtm/README.rst

 Installation and configuration is fairly simple:

 - You need ncursesw.
+  If you want to support terminal resizing, ncursesw needs to be compiled with its internal SIGWINCH handler; this is true for most precompiled distributions.
 Other curses implementations might work, but have not been tested.
 - Edit the variables at the top of the Makefile if you need to (you probably don't).
 - If you want to change the default keybindings, copy `config.def.h`